oracle/terraform-provider-oci/website/docs/d/core_volume_groups.html.markdown

 * `display_name` - A user-friendly name for the volume group.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID for the volume group.
+* `is_hydrated` - Specifies whether the newly created cloned volume group's data has finished copying from the source volume group or backup.
 * `size_in_gbs` - The aggregate size of the volume group in GBs.
 * `size_in_mbs` - The aggregate size of the volume group in MBs.
 * `source_details` - The volume group source.
 The source is either another a list of volume IDs in the same availability domain, another volume group, or a volume group backup.